georgekimaninjoroge/georgekimaninjoroge/README.md

 "Syntax is just the friction of the pen; code is the freedom of the mind."

-Software developer based in Nairobi.
+Software Engineer based in Nairobi.
 I believe there's always a better way to build things; leaner, faster, and more honest about the constraints people actually face.

 <br/>